BNSS-Student-Government/website-dev/README.md

 # website-dev
-The developmental stage of the website.
+The developmental stages of Burnaby North's Student Government website.